 Take from fire and stir a little until syrup becomes cloudy, then pour at once into small, greased patty pans, or drop quickly on lightly buttered paper from a teaspoon.

 This candy must be poured quickly, or granules will form.
-Colouring may be added before pouring to give a festive appearance.
+Coloring may be added before pouring to give your drops a festive appearance.

 The White House Cook Book (1913)